Macaron Troubleshooting Guide

 Cocoa powder contains fat which could potentially cause soft, brownie-like macaron shells.
 And freeze-dried fruits absorb moisture from the air fast and could cause soft, wrinkly shells as well.

 Store opened almond flour in an airtight container in a cool place.
+You can also store in the freezer for long-term storage.

 Typically, when you add dry ingredients into meringue, it starts out pretty thick and that’s totally normal.
 As you fold the batter, it thins out and gets runnier.